Curriculum and Course Descriptions

 Analytics and Information Management

 Statistical and technical understanding are essential for the AIM professional.
 This course focuses on creating a solid foundation of technical skills, which will be applied in downstream courses.
 Topics will include programming concepts and logic, descriptive, predictive and prescriptive statistics, and data storage techniques.
-Offered in hybrid and online modalities every fall semester; prerequisites: None
+Prerequisites: None

 Information Systems Ecosystem

 Within the context of data analytics, this course teaches students to manage information as a strategic asset with the potential to create significant business value.
 Students will be exposed to various approaches to managing the capture, retention and disposition of information.
 Special emphasis will be placed on the legal/regulatory, ethical, risk management and cybersecurity requirements of managing information.
 Topics include the role of information systems in an organization, information systems governance (which is designed to ensure that IT investments create organizational value), data governance (which seeks to ensure that organizational data meet the standards for quality data), and strategies for identifying measurable sources of ROI.
-Offered in an online modality every fall and summer semester; prerequisites: None
+Prerequisites: None

 Modern organizations use database management systems to store their critical business data.
 In this course, students learn to answer business questions using various data retrieval, manipulation and transformation tools.
 For instance, data retrieval for most data-driven business applications relies on Structured Query Language (SQL) - the international standard language for data manipulation and retrieval.
 To source the data required by analytics projects, students will learn to utilize SQL along with other data-related concepts and languages.
-Offered in hybrid and online modalities every fall semester; prerequisites: None
+Prerequisites: None

 Predictive Analytics with Machine Learning